skryl/cursed/README.md

 ## Contributing

+This release is very very beta.
+There are bugs.
+There are no tests.
+Stuff may break.
+If you have an idea for how to fix it, follow directions below...

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)